globocom/database-as-a-service/doc/DEFINITIONS.md

 Basically DBaaS has 2 kind of users (if you run the `reset_data` command):

-* Regular user: manage projects, databases and credentials.
+* Regular user: Can manage projects, databases and credentials.
 * DBA user: Regular user roles +  physical and logical structure.